BLM Hydraulic Fracturing Rule

-On March 20, 2015, the Bureau of Land Management (BLM) released its final rule regulating hydraulic fracturing activities on federal lands.
-As written, this precedent-setting rule will be difficult and costly to comply with for industry and will likely discourage investment and job creation in the West.
-IPAA and Western Energy Alliance, along with the states of Colorado, Wyoming, North Dakota, and Utah, and the Ute Indian Tribe, immediately challenged the rulemaking in court, characterizing the federal government’s rulemaking as unsubstantiated and duplicative of states’ efforts to regulate hydraulic fracturing activities on federal lands in their states.
-In fact, states have successfully regulated more than 1.2 million hydraulic fracturing operations spanning nearly 70 years and many have recently strengthened their regulations as production has increased and technology has improved.
+The Obama administration’s Bureau of Land Management (BLM) released on March 20, 2015 its final rule regulating hydraulic fracturing activities on federal lands.
+As written, this precedent-setting rule would be difficult and costly for industry to comply with and would likely discourage U.S. investment and job creation in the West.
+IPAA and Western Energy Alliance, along with the states of Colorado, Wyoming, North Dakota, and Utah, and the Ute Indian Tribe, immediately challenged the rulemaking in court, characterizing the federal government’s rulemaking as unsubstantiated and duplicative of states’ efforts to regulate hydraulic fracturing operations.
+States have successfully regulated more than 1.2 million hydraulic fracturing operations for 70 years and many states have recently strengthened their regulations as production has increased and technology has improved.
 This rule is unnecessary and would add another layer of burden for America’s independent oil and natural gas producers already struggling to navigate the complex and confusing regulatory program governing federal lands.

 On September 30, 2015, a judge for the U.S. District Court of Wyoming granted IPAA and Western Energy Alliance’s motion for a preliminary injunction of the rule, stating, “Congress has not authorized or delegated to the BLM authority to regulate hydraulic fracturing and, under our constitutional structure, it is only through Congressional action that the BLM can acquire this authority.”
 On June 21, 2016, shortly after the preliminary injunction appeal case was fully briefed, the District Court judge struck down the BLM final rule.
 The judge agreed with industry that BLM does not have the congressional authority to regulate hydraulic fracturing on federal lands.